Greginkansas/-openhab-openhab1wiki/Modbus-Binding.md

 ## Introduction

-The Modbus TCP binding polls the slaves in an configurable interval for a configurable length.
-Openhab commands are translated to write requests.
+The Modbus TCP binding polls the slaves in an configurable interval for a configurable length. openHAB commands are translated to write requests.

 For installation of the binding, please see Wiki page [[Bindings]].